Octave presented the second half of a chapter from Robert Nozick’s book Philosophical Explanations (Nozick 1983).

 I also had questions about the relationship between Nozick’s “meaning” and Nagel’s “absurdity.”
 I did not see them as obviously the same thing.
 But Will made a strong case for connecting them.
 I’m afraid that this is all I wrote down, so I don’t remember exactly what it was.
 But I was persuaded.

 Peter brought Spinoza into the discussion.
 Nozick pushes the meaningful out to everything and Spinoza pushes our idea of God out to everything.
 Peter thought that, so understood, “everything” isn’t terribly interesting.
 I think that’s pretty much what Spinoza was after.
-Very roughly, his idea is that if God is identical with everything, then it doesn’t make a lot of sense to expect God care about you.
+Very roughly, his idea is that if God is identical with everything, then it doesn’t make a lot of sense to expect God to care about you.
 To put it bluntly, you’re praying to dirt.

 I think we all found the end of Nozick’s chapter very hard to understand.
 Peter had some good ideas, as I recall.
 As with Will’s comments that I mentioned earlier, the notes I took are not good enough for me to recall exactly what he said.
 I should have written this up much closer to our discussion.
 Sorry!